Skip to main content

 artwork Dua Lipa: ‘Radical Optimism’

-If you’ve been on TikTok recently, you’ve no doubt heard Royel Otis’ addictively indie cover of Sophie Ellis-Bextor’s Murder On the Dancefloor.
-PRATTS & PAIN, the duo’s debut album, is a deeply captivating listening experience, fusing rock and soul with breezy vocals in order to create a sound that meanders seamlessly between the tranquil and the gritty.
+If you’re a frequent user of TikTok, you’ve no doubt heard Royel Otis’ addictive indie cover of Sophie Ellis-Bextor’s Murder On The Dancefloor.
+Following this viral live performance, the duo released their debut album, PRATTS & PAIN, in February.
+A deeply captivating listening experience, it fuses rock and soul with breezy vocals in order to create a sound that meanders seamlessly between the tranquil and the gritty.
 At first glance, the album cover pictures the Australin duo of Royel Maddell and Otis Pavlovic dangling from a wall, in mortal peril.
 Upon closer inspection, they both have their feet firmly planted on the ground.
 One of the best album covers of 2024, it’s an astute image for a record that’s suffused with a natural warmth and humour yet which nods to the life struggles which inspired the music.

 Photographer: Unknown